ENGLISH SPEAKING CAMPUS.

 An American Education

-TUJ is an international campus of one of the United States' largest research universities, Temple University in Philadelphia.
-Like Main Campus, TUJ is accredited by the Middle States Commission on Higher Education, one of the six regional accrediting bodies for higher education in the United States.
+TUJ is an international campus of one of the United States' largest research universities—Temple University in Philadelphia—and is accredited by the Middle States Commission on Higher Education, one of the six regional accrediting bodies for higher education in the United States.
 Founded in 1982, TUJ is officially recognized by Japan's Ministry of Education and offers American bachelor's, master's and doctoral degrees in Tokyo.
-Students at the Japan campus receive the same credits, degrees and transcripts as students at Main Campus.
+TUJ students receive the same credits, degrees and transcripts as students at Main Campus in Philadelphia.
 All classes at TUJ are taught in English and no Japanese proficiency is required to start.

 Studying in Japan

 TUJ offers the unique opportunity to receive an American university education in Tokyo.
 Japan is among the world's most influential economies and is a gateway to Asia.
 TUJ students study towards their college degree in English while immersing themselves in the culture, language and history of Japan outside the classroom.

 Average annual tuition and fees at TUJ are around 40% less than costs for an out-of-state student at a public American university, and around 57% less than at a private American college or university.

 Small classes of around 19 students each encourage student participation and allow faculty to provide individualized attention.
 Internships and independent research provide plenty of hands-on experience.
 Outside of class, students enjoy the best of Tokyo and Japan through excursions, workshops, campus events and student club activities.
 Campus facilities include computer labs, an academic advising center, library, counseling office, editing room and tutoring center.

 Students from around the world come to TUJ for its unique mix of academic rigor, central Tokyo location and Japanese cultural immersion.
 Approximately 60 nationalities are represented in the student body.
 In addition to Japan and the United States, TUJ has students from Australia, Brazil, Taiwan, Canada, China, Russia, Germany, Kuwait, Sweden, Spain, South Korea, and many other countries.
 TUJ is able to sponsor Japanese student visas for its international students.